-“Island Express Helicopters held an FAA Part 135 operating certificate, number ISHA094F, for on-demand VFR-only Operations, since 1998 and conducted offshore oil support slights and charter flights”
+“Island Express Helicopters held an FAA Part 135 operating certificate, number ISHA094F, for the subject helicopter which was certificated for VFR-only Operations, not operations conducted under Instrument Flight Rules (IFR).”

 If you do not have a copy of this just recently released “Aircraft Accident Investigative Update” simply send us an email and we will send you a copy of this important information.

 Bailey & Partners will continue to keep you updated on this matter.

 Bailey & Partners is a law firm based in Los Angeles, California dedicated to helping those who have been injured.
 We’re with you when you need it most.